CV

 ENG6014H–Adapting Short Fiction, University of Toronto.
 Winter 2023.

 ENG6015H–Experimental Narrative and/as Narrative Theory, University of Toronto.
-Summer 2020 (forthcoming a second time in Summer 2022)
+Summer 2020; Summer 2022.

 Undergraduate courses